a-dixon/typst-dhbw-mannheim-template/template.typ

 	student_id_course: "Student ID, Course",
 	company: "Company",
 	supervisor: "Supervisor in the Company",
-	decleration: (type, title) => [
+	declaration: (type, title) => [
 		= Author's Declaration

-		Hereby I solemnly declare:
+		I hereby declare that this #type, titled

+		#align(center)[
+			#text(style: "italic")[#title]
+		]

-		+ that this #type, titled #text(style: "italic")[#title] is entirely the product of my own scholarly work, unless otherwise indicated in the text or references, or acknowledged below;
+		is my own unaided work, unless otherwise indicated in the text or references, or acknowledged below.

-		+ I have indicated the thoughts adopted directly or indirectly from other sources at the appropriate places within the document;

-		+ this #type has not been submitted either in whole or part, for a degree at this or any other university or institution;

-		+ I have not published this #type in the past;

-		// + the printed version is equivalent to the submitted one.
+		I also certify that the submitted electronic version corresponds to the printed version.

-		I am aware that a dishonest declaration will entail legal consequences.
 	],
 	abstract: "Abstract",
 	contents: "Contents",